Fayyo/Health-Insurance-Prediction/README.md

 # Health-Insurance-Prediction

 ## Overview
+In the final week of my Python for Machine Learning Bootcamp, hosted by GlobalAI Hub, I was tasked to predict a person's health insurance charge based on certain factors.
 This project aims to predict health insurance premiums based on various personal and health-related attributes using machine learning.
 The project includes data preprocessing, exploratory data analysis, model training, and evaluation, ultimately selecting the best model for accurate premium predictions.

-## Description

-In the final week of my Python for Machine Learning Bootcamp, hosted by GlobalAI Hub, I was tasked to predict a person's health insurance charge based on certain factors.

 ## Project Structure